 HIS 111 - United States History I - to 1865

-A survey of the origin of the clash between the colonies and Great Britain, the framing of the Constitution, Jacksonian Democracy and its influence on the American character, the slavery issue, the growth of industry and territorial expansion.
+A historical survey from early Native American-European exchange to 1865, the end of the Civil War.
+Key topics include the settling of what became the U.S., the growing rift between the colonists and Great Britain, the American Revolution, the framing and implementation of the Constitution, Jacksonian Democracy and its influence on America, the impact of antebellum reform, slavery, the growth of industry, territorial expansion, and the Civil War.

 Learning Attributes: WR

 SUNY General Education: SUNY-AH - American History (SAMH)

 MCC General Education: MCC-SSD - Social Science and Diversity (MSSD)

 .
 1. Discuss the economic development within the United States.

 2. Describe various forms of social organization and social movements.

 3. Discuss the pursuit of and challenges to freedom: the full enjoyment of rights and liberties mentioned, both explicitly and implicitly, in the Declaration of Independence and the Constitution.